Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 ## Run validators on a testnet

 Consensus layer validators need to access an execution client to onboard new validators.
-Validators make deposits into execution layer, and existing consensus layer validators must process the deposits to allow the validators to join the consensus layer.
+New validators make deposits on the execution layer testnet, and existing consensus layer validators must process the deposits to allow the validators to join.

 Deposits are made into a deposit contract on the Goerli execution layer testnet.

 The steps to run a consensus layer validator on a testnet are:

-1. If using a local execution client, [sync the Ethereum 1.0 network containing the deposit contract](#sync-the-execution-layer-network).
+1. If using a local execution client, [sync the execution layer network containing the deposit contract](#sync-the-execution-layer-network).

     !!! note